Solarium Augusti: History

 The obelisk gnomon was still standing in the 8th century CE, but was thrown down and broken, then covered in sediment; it was rediscovered in 1512, but not excavated.
 In a triumphant rededication, the 'Montecitorio obelisk' was re-erected in Piazza di Montecitorio by Pius VI in 1789.

+In 1979, a section of the ancient paving of the square was found at a depth of 8 metre pit inside a series of vaults in the Campo Marzio, bearing a calibrated line and inscriptions in Greek referring to zodiac symbols.

+The ancient consecration inscription has been maintained and reads:

 Archaeology

 Edmund Buchner excavated some sections of the calibrated marble pavement of the Solarium Augusti under the block of houses between Piazza del Parlamento and Piazza San Lorenzo in Lucina.
 Recent studies have challenged Buchner's reconstruction of the Solarium as a full sundial, maintaining that the archaeological and textual evidence indicates a simple meridian line, marking the changing noontime position of the Sun in the course of the year.